tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 These mods have various commands that allow you to debug and tweak what is going on:

-* `incontrol reload (In Control)`: after editing the rule files you can use this command to reload it and reapply the new rules
+* `incontrol reload`: after editing the rule files you can use this command to reload it and reapply the new rules
-* `incontrol debug (In Control)`: dumps debug info about spawning in the log.
+* `incontrol debug`: dumps debug info about spawning in the log.
 Warning!
 This can produce a lot of output
-* `incontrol show (In Control)`: show all entities and their names that can be used in spawn.json for mob names
+* `incontrol show`: show all entities and their names that can be used in spawn.json for mob names
-* `incontrol kill (In Control)`: kill all entities of a given type.
+* `incontrol kill`: kill all entities of a given type.
 Possible types are: 'all', 'hostile', 'passive', or 'entity'.
 It is also possible to give the name of an entity instead of a type (like 'minecraft:enderman').
 There is also an optional extra parameter for a dimension ID
-* `incontrol list (In Control)`: list all current mobs present in the current dimension (and how many there are of each type)
+* `incontrol list`: list all current mobs present in the current dimension (and how many there are of each type)
-* `incontrol days (In Control)`: without parameters it shows the current day.
+* `incontrol days`: without parameters it shows the current day.
 You can also change the current day using this command
-* `incontrol phases (In Control)`: this shows all currently active phases
+* `incontrol phases`: this shows all currently active phases
+* `incontrol setphase <phase>`: set a phase
+* `incontrol clearphase <phase>`: clear a phase
+* `incontrol area`: show the current area

 ## Rule Files